informalsystems/vdd/blockchain/blockchain.md

 #### **[TMBC-VOTE]**:
 A vote contains a `prevote` or `precommit` message sent and signed by a validator node during the execution of [consensus][arXiv].
-Each message contain the following field
+Each message contain the following fields
    - `Type`: prevote or precommit
-   - `Height`
+   - `Height`: positive integer
    - `Round` a positive integer
    - `BlockID` a Hashvalue of a block (not necessarily a block of the chain)